 Planning

-First, the team conducted a comprehensive analysis to understand differences in schema design, SQL compatibility, and system performance.
+First, the team conducted a comprehensive analysis to understand the differences in schema design, SQL compatibility, and system performance.
 They set up a TiDB test environment to simulate production workloads, validate schema compatibility, and benchmark query performance.

 Testing

-Over two weeks, the team then rigorously tested critical queries, stored procedures, and business logic on TiDB’s distributed SQL architecture.
+Over two weeks, the team rigorously tested critical queries, stored procedures, and business logic on TiDB’s distributed SQL architecture.
 They used automated data migration tools like TiDB Lightning and TiDB Dumpling to transfer data, reducing the risk of manual errors.
 Extensive load testing and failover simulations were performed to verify high availability (HA) and disaster recovery (DR) capabilities.

 Final Cutover